- Is smoking tobacco really addictive?

 Since 1966, the US Surgeon General’s health warnings have been required on all cigarette packages and, since 1987, on all spit or oral tobacco products.
 Since 2001, the 7 major cigar manufacturers in the United States have provided 5 health warnings that rotate on cigar labels.
 These labels are much like those on cigarette packages.

-On June 21, 2011, the Food and Drug Administration (FDA) announced its selection of 9 new larger, more prominent, color graphic cigarette health warnings.
-As of September 2012, all cigarettes for sale or distribution in the United States must be packaged or advertised with these new cigarette health warnings and a stop smoking hotline number.
-It has not yet been determined how this labeling change may impact other tobacco products.
+On June 21, 2011, the Food and Drug Administration (FDA) announced its selection of 9 larger, more prominent, color graphic cigarette health warnings.
+As of September 2012, all cigarettes for sale or distribution in the United States were to be packaged or advertised with these new cigarette health warnings and a stop smoking hotline number.
+Studies have shown that viewers had a stronger response to the pictures than to written warnings.
+But tobacco companies successfully sued to have this requirement put on hold.

 New laws affect tobacco marketing